 Plaid Blanket Scarf

-I love blanket scarf so much.
+I love blanket scarves so much.
 It is practical for everyday use in winter.
 You can roll it up as a pillow or take it when you travel on the plane.
-It’s an elegant scarf that keeps you warm and cozy.
+This stylish plaid blanket scarf is perfect for winter that will keep you warm and cozy.

 I love using a paper planner to plan the week, month and year ahead.
 It is one of the best ways to stay motivated and it keeps me focused on the goals.
 If you’re looking for a dated and classic planner, this one is great.
 I personally use a Midori Traveler’s Notebook to do my bullet journaling and I always have 3 different inserts in it.
-It helps me stay organized and productive.
+Using a planner helps me stay organized and be more productive.

 Reusable Shopping Bag

 Say no to plastic bags when going shopping!
-These reusable shopping bags are lightweight, cute and stylish, and they have big handles that make you carry comfortably.
-They can also hold up to 50 lbs. of stuff, machine washable and come with a pouch for storage.
+These reusable shopping bags are cute and lightweight, with long handles for easier carrying.
+They can also hold up to 50 lbs. of stuff and are machine washable.

 I love my vacuum cleaner that works so well both on my hard floor and carpet.
 It has a strong suction power and the price is so affordable.
 I’ve always recommended it to my friends when they need to replace the old one.
 I’m happy with this vacuum though, I’m planning to get a robot vacuum in order to cut down on the cleaning time.